Lemoncode/svelte-vs-react/01-svelte/03-css-isolated/README.md

-# 02-Dom Update Reactive
+# 03-Dom Update Reactive

 # Intro

+When we use Svelte we get component scoped styles by default (more info about how this works: https://geoffrich.net/posts/svelte-scoped-styles/)

-In this demo we are going to compare how the DOM gets updated using Svelte vs React rerender approach
+In this demo we are going to check how this work

 # Step by step guide: